jackgrodnick/apollo/README.md

 # Notes, Acknowledgments, and what I Learned:

-I have never built an API, so this was a super cool project to tackle.
-I quickly learned, however, that making this API is very similar to React projects I have done in the past.
-The only difference is that instead of sending components to the client, we send JSON.
-During this process, my biggest issue was remembering all the syntax and how to get started.
-It has been a while since my last time using Node.js or Express.
+This was a super cool project to tackle!
+I started this task off unsure of how to even begin, but I quickly learned that making this API is very similar to past React projects I've done.
+During this process, my biggest challenge was remembering all the syntax and figuring out how to get started, as it had been a while since I last used Node.js or Express.
 I want to acknowledge these YouTube videos that helped me refresh before I attempted this project:

-- https://www.youtube.com/watch?v=ldYcgPKEZC8 (showed me the pipeline for API creation)
+- https://www.youtube.com/watch?v=ldYcgPKEZC8 (review of the pipeline for API creation)
 - https://www.youtube.com/watch?v=T2sYitv2OAY (showed me how to test my API using Jest and Supertest)
 - https://www.youtube.com/watch?v=zw4s3Ey8ayo&t=1381s (review of SQL syntax)